 Complimentary to our permaculture design & consulting services, we also offer goat-landscaping for land management and ecosystem restoration.
 With their munching mouths and hoof treading acrobatics, plants are eaten and soils enlivened.
 Our herd can be rented for invasive plant-species control, overgrowth cycling, soil building, and fertilization in areas that may be difficult for humans to access or address, even with machinery.
 The cost of renting our herd can pass on significant savings to both individuals and organizations alike.
 No chemicals are needed to slow down plants like bush honeysuckle or multiflora rose, just cute and cuddly goats!

 Below is a step-by-step process of how we work with the goats, the land, and clients to benefit all.
+Do know there is a $2500 minimum for any projects over 1 day.

 Conventional landscaping can be heavy on fossil-fuel usage, requiring fuel for transport of workers, heavy machinery, mowers and weedeaters.
 With TreeYo, we only require fuel for transportation of goats and the occasional equipment used to install lines of fence.
 We utilize solar re-chargable batteries for energizing our fences and electric equipment when possible.